k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 ### Preparations & Prerequisites

-The integration with a SAML IDP requires that both the identity provider (IDP) and the service provider (SP) i.e. Fabric, will provide information to each other which will then be uploaded and configured in both platforms.
+The integration with a SAML IDP requires that both the identity provider (IDP) and the service provider (SP), i.e., Fabric, will provide information to each other, which will then be uploaded and configured in both platforms.

-* **Get from the IDP** - to be copied and downloaded from the IDP Admin user interfaces
+* **Get from the IDP** - to be copied and downloaded from the IDP admin user interfaces

   * IDP entity ID